 Age is relentless.
 Pains, aches, doubts, diseases: these are the wolves of time.
 They hunt us down in ever-increasing numbers as our days mount in number.
 Victory is not in banishing these things, but in not letting them destroy faith, hope, charity, and bravery.
 The day of our demise draws near.
 Blessed is the man that can greet that day without complaint or fear.

 Just had a thought and the research backs me up: if we want to reduce the total number of senseless deaths in America, we should essentially ban tobacco and alcohol before we ban bullets and guns.
+Because guns and their parts like AR-15 uppers and bullets, are essential in maintaining the security of the American citizen.
 While I deplore senseless killings done with firearms, I deplore even more the larger number of people killed via the greed of the tobacco and alcohol industries.
 Let me explain.

 With those in hand, it’s clear that tobacco and alcohol are major contributing factors to global mortality.
 Put it in the language of a wager: If I bet with a billionaire that I would pay him one dollar for every death of a person over 30 years of age not attributable to alcohol or tobacco and he were to pay me five for every death of a person over 30 that was, I’d make $2 per 10 deaths.
 That would be $500,000 for the USA, alone.
 I’d clear over $10,000,000 for the rest of the world.
 Sadly, that would be the only benefit from such tragedies.